tstuefe/JEP387/review/guide/review-guide.md

 - `CommitMask`
 - `CommitLimiter`

 The Virtual Memory Layer is the lowest subsystem of all.
+It forms one half of a metaspace context (the upper half being the chunk manager).

 It is responsible for reserving and committing memory.
-It has knowledge about commit granules (the granularity at which we commit in Metaspace).
-Its outside interface to upper layers is the `class VirtualSpaceList`; some operations are also directly accessed via a node in this list (`VirtualSpaceNode`).
+It knows about commit granules.
+Its outside interface to upper layers is the `class VirtualSpaceList`; some operations are also directly exposed via `VirtualSpaceNode`.

-A `VirtualSpaceList` is a list of reserved regions (`VirtualSpaceNode`).
-It is a global structure: only one instance of this structures exists per process.
-It grows on demand (new reserved regions are added when more space is needed).
-Regions in this list are typically several MB sized (atm 8M = 2 Root chunks areas, see below).

-If we use CompressedKlassPointers, a second global instance of `VirtualSpaceList` exists, which holds the compressed class space.
-In that case the `VirtualSpaceList` is degenerated: it only ever has one node, sized as big as the CompressedClassSpaceSize (1G).

 ### 2.1.1.
 Essential operations